 International organisations and treaties, such as the Barcelona Convention through its Regional Action Centres, ACCOBAMS, Bern Convention, etc.

+Relevant EU and other funds managing authorities.

 Support to horizontal and cross cutting topics

 Activities under this Topic contribute actively to the horizontal and cross-cutting topics of the revised Action Plan.